v36372/tintrongnguyen.me/website/content/post/thesis.md

 > Now go go go!

 I went back and apprenticed a blacksmith undercover sword master.
-He tought me the art of sword fighting and gave the legendary sword LaTex to fight the pirates.
+He taught me the art of sword fighting and gave the legendary sword LaTex to fight the pirates.
 So again, I rushed back to the fleeing ship to rescue my beloved captain and crew.